 Employees have their own specific responsibilities.
 The Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999 apply to them as well.
-Employees must:
+All employees must:

-- 8.1 Take reasonable care of their own and others' health and safety. - 8.2 Co-operate with their employers. - 8.3 Carry out activities in accordance with training and instructions. - 8.4 Ensure safe procedures are followed and that PPE is worn. - 8.5 Inform the Estates Manager (Safety Advisor) or, in his absence, the Facilities Manager, of any serious risks. - 8.6 Check their classrooms are safe and equipment is in a safe condition. - 8.7 Be aware of and abide by the terms of the School's Health and Safety Policy.
+- 8.1 Take reasonable care of their own and others' health and safety at the School and in the School's wider operations such as on trips, visits and away sporting fixtures. - 8.2 Co-operate with their employers. - 8.3 Carry out activities in accordance with training and instructions.

+- 8.4 Ensure safe procedures are followed and that PPE is worn. - 8.5 Inform the Estates Manager (Safety Advisor) or, in his absence, the Facilities Manager, of any serious risks. - 8.6 Check their classrooms or other relevant areas of the premises are safe and equipment is in a safe condition. - 8.7 Be aware of and abide by the terms of the School's Health and Safety Policy.